JaxLUG/bylaws/README.md

 first rotation shall be determined by the meeting of the Trustees held to adopt these Bylaws.

-Each Trustee shall hold office for the term for which he or she is elected and until his or her successor shall have been elected and qualified or until his or her earlier resignation, removal or death.
+Each Trustee shall hold office for the term for which they is elected and until his or her successor shall have been elected and qualified or until his or her earlier resignation, removal or death.